Overview

 config.toml

 .
-Structuring your configurations with Profiles allows users to reuse and share their workflows across ips. -
+Configurations allow users to reuse and share their workflows across teams and ips. -

 To build (or test) a design within a local ip, Orbit runs a Build Process.
 The build process takes as input the local ip's Lockfile, Source Files (hdl code), Auxiliary Files (any other file types needed), and a specified Target.
 Running